Review | I checked Apple’s new privacy ‘nutrition labels.’ Many were false.

 Apple only lets you access iPhone apps through its own App Store, which it says keeps everything safe.
 It appeared to bolster that idea when it announced in 2020 that it would ask app makers to fill out what are essentially privacy nutrition labels.
 Just like packaged food has to disclose how much sugar it contains, apps would have to disclose in clear terms how they gobble your data.
 The labels appear in boxes towards the bottom of app listings.

-But after studying the labels, the App Store is now a product I trust less to protect us.
+But after I studied the labels, the App Store is now a product I trust less to protect us.
 In some ways, Apple uses a narrow definition of privacy that benefits Apple — which has its own profit motivations — more than it benefits us.

 Apple’s big privacy product is built on a shaky foundation: the honor system.
 In tiny print on the detail page of each app label, Apple says, “This information has not been verified by Apple.”